 As far as the city went, I have never seen anything so big.
 I was blown away at how clean Los Angeles was, how efficient everything was, and how incredibly well-organized everything was.
 My only point of reference for a big. city was Rome, where nothing works and everything is dirty.
 Los Angeles, being seven times bigger than Rome, worked like a well-oiled machine.
 I truly admired that.

 On the negative though, was what I saw in the society.
 The biggest thing I noticed was the tremendous breakdown of family there.
 Just about everyone I met was divorced, on their 2nd or third marriage, blended families.
 Where I came from I knew one person that was divorced, and when my family would talk about her (The town pharmacist), it was always in a whisper, as though she had cancer.

 And there was the disappointment in Michael’s mother.
 But more important was a strengthening of my confidence in Michael’s feelings for me.
 During those three months, I saw that Michael was extremely determined and sure about our relationship, even to go against his own family.
 I had left my previous fiance because he was so controlled by his family.
 Michael was his own person, and so strong willed.
 I easily fell for him.
 Still, I felt saddened by the poor relationship he had with his mother.
 I could never see my mother behave that way, and that made me truly understand why Michael wanted to get away and stand on his own, no matter what.

 And that’s it for this part in the series.
 In the next part, I will start my first 9 months of actually living in Italy, learning the language, becoming a part of the society I had been falling in love with.

-Coming Soon: “Part 11: Winter is Coming”
+To continue reading, head on over to: “Part 11: Winter is Coming”

 In the meantime, I would love to see your thoughts and comments below!